 We like to find local pump tracks to elevate bike rides!
 This is an area with small hills to ride around a circle.
 Do a quick search for a pump track near me and see if you have one nearby.

-Think about a way you can share your talents and lend a hand to someone that can use your help.
+Think about how you can share your talents and lend a hand to someone who can use your help.

 Like lending a hand, maybe there is someone who is looking to build a website or hem a pair of pants.
 Can you help?
 Make a coupon for your services on the back of a notecard and gift it to someone that wants to learn more!

 I know that this year, trips have been few and far between.
 But maybe, just maybe, we can think about places to go or people to see very soon.